csucu/onionspread/README.md

   "LogFilePath": ""
 }
 ```
-Each serive represents a master hidden service that will balance the back instances specied in "BackendAddresses".
-Address represents the address of the control port onionspread will use as a controller.
+Each service represents a master hidden service that will balance the back instances specified in "BackendAddresses".
+“Address” represents the address of the control port onionspread will use as a controller.
 Both ControlPortPassword and LogFilePath fields are optional.

 ### Building: